Jonathanyu2014/SID/README.md

 Demo case
 ==================
 An example of how to use SID and the demo input and output of SID.
-Because it is complicated to upload a folder or .zip file to Github, I uploaded the demo case to Google.
+I uploaded the demo case to Google.
 Please contact me if any questions: yuqichao@genomics.cn or yqc20101111@hotmail.com

 https://drive.google.com/file/d/0B-5j9b_mSd_GaEI1eUxvamh2SWM/view?usp=sharing